Azure/Azure-Sentinel/Detections/ASimWebSession/readme.md

 ## Deploy Custom Connector + 3 Playbook templates
 This package includes:
 * Custom connector for Okta
-* Three playbook templates leverage Okta custom connector
+* Three playbook templates leverage Okta custom codsnnector

 You can choose to deploy the whole package : connector + all three playbook templates, or each one seperately from it's specific folder.